 With my first pregnancy, I was sick all freaking day long, but I felt worst at night.
 I was throwing up every other day, and it was usually in the evening as soon as my husband walked in the door (Sorry hubs).

 (Reminder: I am not a medical doctor.
-I’m just telling you what worked for me.
-Please discuss with your own healthcare provider before you try any medications or supplements.)
+The medication and supplement I’m listing here are very standard morning sickness treatments for pregnant women, but please discuss with your own healthcare provider before you try any medications or supplements.)

 Vitamin B6 took away most of my nausea.
 It was a godsend. (and while you can totally just take a vitamin, I love these anti-nausea pops that already have B6 in them, because the tart flavor can help you feel a little better too).